typedb/typedb-ml/kglib/kgcn/README.md

 This is what a KGCN can achieve.
 It can examine a knowledge graph to assess the data in the vicinity of a sample.
 Based on this vicinity it can determine a representation (*embedding*) for that sample.

 Subsequently, the embeddings can be fed into some learning pipeline which performs the task we're actually interested in.
-We refer to this task as *downstream learning*, which could be classification, regression, link prediction etc..
+We refer to this task as *downstream learning*, which could be classification, regression, link prediction etc., or unsupervised learning.

 ![KGCN Process](readme_images/KGCN_process.png)